redhat-cap-exchange/dev_competition/SIGNUP.md

 # How do I sign-up?

+In order to participate, you have to sign-up to our Slack workspace first and also get an account on GitHub, in case you do not have one already.

-The sign-up process involves four steps:
+The sign-up process involves these steps:

 1. Join Slack
 2. Create a project proposal